 - Placement tests include listening, vocabulary, grammar, writing, and reading comprehension.
 Interviews are conducted to judge speaking fluency.

-- Course levels are High Beginning, Intermediate I & II, Advanced I & II, Transitional, and Academic Support.
+- Course levels are High Beginning, Intermediate, Advanced, Transitional, and Academic Support.
 At the Advanced level, students may enroll in English for math, science, engineering, or business.
 Advising for students is provided by both the IESL program and the academic departments.

 - Attendance is mandatory as required by Michigan Tech and the Department of Homeland Security.